 ABS is a very strong plastic and comes in a variety of colors.
 This material can easily be brought in a filament form from non-proprietary sources making it very popular.

-- PLA is biodegradable, making it a great choice for environmental advocates who want to engage in 3D printing.
+PLA is biodegradable, which makes it a great choice for environmental advocates who want to engage in 3D printing.
 PLA can be utilized in resin format for Digital Light Processing (DLP) and Stereolithography.

 Other Types of Plastics

 Once you use plastic other than ABS and PLA for 3D printing, you are already using a specialized plastic with specific properties rather than for general 3D printing.
 Here are some of them.

 Nylon or polyamide is commonly used in powder form with sintering process or in filament form with FDM process.
 This material is strong, flexible and durable.
 Nylon is naturally white in color, but it can be colored for pre or post-printing.